 PIER Public Seminar Series

 The PIER Public Seminar Series is designed to explore important questions and insights in education research and policy.
-For the 2025-2026 academic year, seminars will take place on Tuesdays from 4-5:30 p.m in person in Eliot Lyman Room, Longfellow Hall and via livestream.
+Seminars usually take place on Tuesdays from 4-5:30 p.m in person in Eliot Lyman Room, Longfellow Hall and via livestream.
+Stay tuned for the seminar calendar for the upcoming academic year.
 Contact pier_fellowship@gse.harvard.edu with questions.

 View previous seminars in the video archive.